PNNL-Comp-Mass-Spec/InfernoRDN/readme.txt

 * ANOVA (multi-way, unbalanced, random effects)
 * Heatmaps with Hierarchical and K-means cluster options

-InfernoRDN uses R.NET to communicate with R.
+InfernoRDN uses R.NET (http://rdotnet.codeplex.com/) to communicate with R.
-It is an updated version of Inferno, which uses StatconnDCOM.
-InfernoRDN supersedes all previous DAnTE (Data Analysis Tool Extension), DanteR, and Inferno versions.
+InfernoRDN is an updated version of Inferno (which used StatconnDCOM) InfernoRDN supersedes all previous DAnTE (Data Analysis Tool Extension), DanteR, and Inferno versions.